jfsantosm/academic-felipe-august2020/content/authors/admin/_index.md

 - Visitors
 ---

 I currently work as a research assistant at the Chair of International Economics at TU Dresden.
 I have graduated from the Development Economics Master’s degree at GSID Nagoya University in Japan.
-In the DevEcon field am interested in research related to:  convergence, applications of machine learning, economic growth and spatial econometrics.
-I also studied a BSc in Physics and my research interests include areas of Sociophysics such as: opinion dynamics, applications of statistical mechanics and network theory.
+In the field of Economics, I am interested in research related to:  convergence, applications of machine learning, economic growth, remote sensing, trade and spatial econometrics.
+I also studied a BSc in Physics and my research interests include areas of Socio/Econ-physics such as: opinion dynamics, applications of statistical mechanics and network theory.
 Moreover, am a cofounder of the QuaRCS lab.